glarmer/Discplacement/README.md

-# PEAK Unlimited
+# Discplacement

-Have more than 4 climbing-enthusiast friends?
-Want to scale the PEAKs with all of them?
-Well have I got the solution for you... <br>
+Do you enjoy playing with the frisbee but are frequently left longing for something more? <br>

 ![peakunlimited2](https://glarmer.xyz/images/head.png)

-Introducing, "PEAK Unlimited", a mod for PEAK which raises the lobby max player count so that you may play with all of your friends, only the host needs to have this mod!
+Introducing, "Discplacement", a mod for PEAK which turns the frisbee into a teleportation device, only the host needs to have this mod!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q7IFRUH)

+This mod was kindly commissioned by ______, the credit for the idea goes to them entirely :) If you'd like a mod commissioned, please contact me on discord @glarmer!

 ## Features:
 - Raises the Max Player Count